Professional Resume Writing Services Los Angeles (2x Certified)

 Look for industry peers and people who can teach you something.

-Connecting with people who already have a strong presence in your industry or a link to the businesses you want to work with can be a good idea too.
+Connecting with people who already have a strong presence in your industry or a link to the businesses you want to work with can also be a good idea.

-Keep an open mind when making your relationships online.
-You might be surprised to discover who can make a difference in your future career.
-If someone offers to introduce you to someone they think could help you, take advantage.
+Keep an open mind when building your relationships online.
+You might be surprised to discover who can make a difference in your career.
+If any of your connections offers to introduce you to other people who can help you, be receptive and take advantage of the opportunity.

 Network Regularly

-When you’re starting out in networking, schedule a few hours every week where you can check out what’s happening on social media, read up on the content shared on your favorite forums, and participate in conversations.
+As you begin your networking journey, schedule a few hours every week where you can check what’s happening on social media, read the content shared on your favorite forums, and participate in conversations.

 You’ll want to have an active online presence if you want to make those connections count.

-Remember to check your news feed on a daily basis when you can, and at the very least try to update your LinkedIn status with a few relevant factoids or links to relevant news stories from your industry.
+Remember to check your news feed daily when you can, and at the very least, try to update your LinkedIn status regularly with relevant factoids; you may also include links to news stories from your industry.

 The more people see you online, the more likely it is they’ll feel connected to you and want to strike up a conversation.